-As of June 30, 2003, we had approximately \$81.5 million outstanding under \$795.4 million in uncommitted lines of credit.
+As of September 30, 2003, we had approximately \$83.5 million outstanding under \$731.7 million in uncommitted lines of credit.
 These borrowings are repayable upon demand.
-We use amounts available under the lines of credit, together with cash flow from operations and cash on hand, to fund our working capital needs.
+We use amounts available under the lines of credit, together with cash flow from operations, proceeds from the sale of NFO and cash on hand, to fund our working capital needs.
 If we lose all or a substantial portion of these lines of credit, we will be required to seek other sources of liquidity.
 If we are unable to replace these sources of liquidity, for example through access to the capital markets, our ability to fund our working capital needs will be adversely affected.